Please join us in congratulating our newly promoted faculty members! We're #KnoxProud of James Thrall, Religi...

 Knox offers both merit scholarships and need based financial aid for international students.
 These awards commonly range up to one-half of the comprehensive fee, and a few larger scholarships are awarded each year for especially well qualified students who demonstrate greater financial need.
 Students are automatically considered for merit scholarships.
-To be considered for need-based financial aid awards, you must submit a Financial Aid Application for International Students (PDF) with your application for admission.
+To be considered for need-based financial aid awards, you must submit a Financial Aid Application for International Students with your application for admission.
+We also accept the College Board International Student Financial Aid application (PDF), which you can download to your AppTracker.
 The ability to afford a Knox education may be a factor in determining the admission of international students who are academically qualified, but do not meet financial qualifications.

 When making plans to attend Knox, your family should expect the comprehensive fee to increase by 3 to 5 percent each year and prepare for potential fluctuations in currency exchange rates.
 For more information, see Financial Information for International Students (PDF).